wp-plugins/instagram-statistics/readme.txt

 == Description ==

+This Instagram Statistics Widget is perfect for displaying comprehensive metrics for your Instagram account on your Wordpress powered website or blog.

-A comprehensive statistics widget that allows you to display the following metrics:
+You can customise the widget to display the following metrics in any widget areas:

 * Number of photos/videos
 * Number of likes